atlas by clearpeople

 Who Owns Knowledge in the Enterprise?
 Key Roles and Best Practices

 In today's knowledge-driven economy, the ability to manage and share information effectively is crucial for organizational success.
-But who truly owns the knowledge within an organization?
+But who truly owns the knowledge in the enterprise?
 This blog explores the roles of employees, leaders, and executives in owning and managing knowledge, and examines how they can foster a culture of knowledge sharing.
-We will also look at best practices and why some organizations succeed while others fail in this endeavor.

 Knowledge ownership refers to the rights and control over information, ideas, and intellectual property.
 It encompasses the legal, ethical, and practical aspects of who has the authority to use, distribute, and profit from knowledge.
 This concept is multifaceted, involving individual creators, organizations, and broader societal considerations.